vippsas/vipps-developers/newsletters/2023-03-newsletter.md

 * Support for different flows, like paying by QR code, out-of-the-box without the "hacks" required in the eCom API
 * Support for long-lived payments (payment requests from merchants) that are valid up to 28 days
-* Support for free-standing card payments where you can pay with VISA and MasterCard without the Vipps app
+* Support for freestanding card payments where you can pay with VISA and MasterCard without the Vipps app
 * Webhooks to always reliably send information back to the merchant or partner

 We strongly recommend that all new integrations use the